kewn21/eagle-hes/README.md

 * The throughput is linear increase when scale-out hadoop clusters.
 * The index is generated once, and can be pushed to shard primary and multiple shards replica.
 * Make the elasticsearch read and write separate,do not affect the performance of the read.
-* When there is a large volume of data written, you can use the relatively inexpensive hardware to extend the cluster, when you need a higher query QPS and low latency, you can use a better HW.
+* When there is a large volume of data written, you can use the relatively inexpensive hardware to extend the cluster, when you need a higher query qps and low latency, you can use a better HW.
 * Based on available of MapReduce job, the write is with HA.

 # How to use